Lower the CNC Bit and Choose a Way to Carve

 B. In (Workspace) > Connection, click Close and unplug the USB Cable between the computer and the machine.

-C. Insert the microSD Card into the card slot on the Controller.
+C. Insert the USB Disk into the Controller.

 D. On the Touch Screen, go to Files, find and select the G-code (.cnc) file.
 Then tap Start to start carving.